eslint/eslint/docs/src/rules/prefer-destructuring.md

 ### Options

-This rule takes two sets of configuration objects.
+This rule takes two arguments, both of which are objects.
 The first object parameter determines what types of destructuring the rule applies to.

-In first set of configuration object the two properties, `array` and `object`, can be used to turn on or off the destructuring requirement for each of those types independently.
+In first object the two properties, `array` and `object`, can be used to turn on or off the destructuring requirement for each of those types independently.
 By default, both are true.

 ```json
 {